posit-dev/positron/extensions/positron-python/README.md

 # Python extension for Visual Studio Code

-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the [Python language](https://www.python.org/) (for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the language: >=3.6), including features such as IntelliSense (Pylance), linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more!
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the [Python language](https://www.python.org/) (for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the language: >=3.7), including features such as IntelliSense (Pylance), linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, and more!

 ## Web support

-The Python extension offers [limited support]((https://github.com/microsoft/vscode-python/wiki/Partial-mode)) when running on the web (for example, on [github.dev](http://github.dev/)), by providing partial IntelliSense for open files on the editor.
+The Python extension offers [limited support](https://github.com/microsoft/vscode-python/wiki/Partial-mode) when running on the web (for example, on [github.dev](http://github.dev/)), by providing partial IntelliSense for open files in the editor.

 ## Installed extensions